tluyben/GLFW-3-Monkey-target/README.md

 - Open CMakeLists.txt
 - add set(GLFW_USE_EGL, 1) on top
 - find GLFW_CLIENT_LIBRARY and set it to glesv1

+- There is an issue with getting the GL version under OpenPandora; I'm hoping someone will help with that, but for now I hardcoded it (version = (const char*) glGetString(GL_VERSION); returns Null...) ; open de file in the GLFW3 source tree;
+src/context.c and change the top function to; https://gist.github.com/tluyben/5110198

 - run cmake .; make ; make install

 - check if all is ok and the following files exist